 Despite both sides of the partnership wanting to close the deal, the customer comes first.
 Sometimes you’ll need to remind your partners of this.
 Communicating this can prevent hurt feelings.

 This strategy is last because it may not apply to all industries.
 For software and technology companies, reducing the number of channel partners creates exclusivity.
 It also motivates your partners to invest their time and energy into you.
-Having less known competitors reduces the frequency of channel conflicts.
+Plus, having less known competitors reduces the frequency of channel conflicts.

 To reduce channel conflict, prevention is key.
 Cohesive communication and tangible investments in your partnerships make them stronger.
-Creating fair rules and processes prevents partner competition from turning ugly.
+Creating fair rules and processes offer clean resolutions and prevents partner conflicts from turning ugly.
 Forethought goes a long way when it comes to creating long-lasting, profitable partnerships.